nejyeah/DeepPicker-python/README.md

     python analysis_pick_results.py --inputFile '../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle' --inputDir '/media/bioserver1/Data/paper_test/trpv1/test' --particle_size 180 --coordinate_symbol '_refine_frealign' --minimum_distance_rate 0.2

 When finished, a result file `../autopick-trpv1-by-demo-molecule-A-B/results.txt` will be produced.
 It records the precision and recall values as well as the deviations of the centers from the reference particles.

-## 6. Recommended procedure
-### 6.1 fully automated particle picking
-This is the way we used in our paper to do the fully automated particle picking.
-There are three steps.

-Step 1, before doing the automatic picking job, a pre-trained model is needed.
-Here we have offered a demo model in './trained_model/model_demo_type3'.
-It was trained in a cross-molecule manner (see Section 3.2 in our paper) with three types of molecules, including TRPV1, gammas-secretase and spliceosome.
-The number of positive samples for training is 30,000.
-You can either do your automatic particle picking job based on this model or train your own model based on more types of molecules and more training samples (see Section 3.2).
-After you get a pre-trained model, do the picking job.

-    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5

-Step 2, do the iterative training (see Section 3.3):

-    python train.py --train_type 3 --train_inputDir 'Your_mrc_file_DIR' --train_inputFile '../autopick-results-by-demo-type3/autopick_results.pickle' --particle_size Your_particle_size --particle_number 10000 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_iter1_by_type3'

-Step 3, do the final picking job (see Section 3.2):

-    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_iter1_by_type3' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-iter1' --coordinate_symbol '_cnnPick' --threshold 0.5

-So the final picked coordinate files are produced in '../autopick-results-by-demo-type3-iter1'.

-### 6.2 cooperate with Relion 2D classification
-This is a practical way to do the particle picking cooperating with Relion 2D classification.

-Step 1, before doing the automatic picking job, a pre-trained model is needed.
-Here we have offered a demo model in './trained_model/model_demo_type3'.
-It was trained in a cross-molecule manner with three types of molecules, including TRPV1, gammas-secretase and spliceosome.
-And the number of positive samples for training is 30,000.
-You can either do your automatic picking job based on this model or train your own model based on more kinds of molecules and more training samples.
-After you get a pre-trained model, do the automatic particle picking job.

-    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.4

-Step 2, do the 2D classification in Relion based on the picked coordinate files in '../autopick-results-by-demo-type3'.
-Select those good average results to store in a '.star' file, like 'classification2D_demo.star'.

-Step 3, do the training job based on the 'classification2D_demo.star' (see Section 3.4)

-    python train.py --train_type 4 --train_inputFile '/Your_DIR/classification2D_demo.star' --particle_size Your_particle_size --particle_number -1 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_2D'

-Step 4, do the final picking job.

-    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_2D' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-2D' --coordinate_symbol '_cnnPick' --threshold 0.5

-So the final picked coordinate files are produced in '../autopick-results-by-demo-type3-2D'.

 If you have any questions, please contact us at "*nejzyj@gmail.com*".